chulminy/CIVE497-CIVE700/README.md

 ## Communication
 **All communication will be made through [this course website](https://github.com/chulminy/CIVE497-CIVE700)**, especially for this web page.
 The instructor will make a note in the "Announcement" section after updating this web page.
 Students can configure email notification for [this course website](https://github.com/chulminy/CIVE497-CIVE700) or use a version control system for tracking its changes.
 Thus, **students are responsible for checking the website regularly** for any relevant course information or announcements.

 In this course, both the instructor and the students are encouraged to engage in online discussions to create and facilitate a collaborative learning experience.
-Students are invited to ask questions and answer them and share their knowledge and resources. **Please direct your communication to an *Issues* board (tab) on this website.** However, if there is a good reason not to use the discussion forum (e.g. personal matters, a question that might reveal your solution of your report, etc.), please directly contact the instructor via email (cmyeum@uwaterloo.ca) or use the office hours.
+Students are invited to ask questions and answer them, and share their knowledge and resources. **Please direct your communication to an *Issues* board (tab) on this website.** However, if there is a good reason not to use the discussion forum (e.g. personal matters, a question that might reveal your solution of your report, etc.), please directly contact the instructor via email (cmyeum@uwaterloo.ca) or use the office hours.

 [**Discussion forum instruction**](#discussion-forum-instruction)

 ## Grading
 The final grade will be based on the total marks earned during the semester.
-Each tasks will be graded on the basis of 100 points and will contribute the final grade with different weights.
+Each task will be graded on the basis of 100 points and will contribute the final grade with different weights.
 The evaluation guideline for the project can be seen [here](#guideline-for-the-project).
 Note that undergraduate and graduate students are marked using different evaluation metrics.

 **Undergraduate student**: Task (80%) and Project (20%)
 **Graduate student**: Task (70%) and Project (30%)

-## Task
+## Tasks
-There will be **eight tasks** posted every one or two weeks on this course website.
+There will be **eight tasks** overall and posted on either weekly or biweekly on this course website.
 The task will have programming components or photography components, where students will use their own camera to capture and process their own images and discuss the results.
-The instructor will provide the first and second due dates.
+The instructor will post two due dates.
 Students are supposed to complete all tasks and turn their works in by the first due date.
 After the first due data, some hints and solutions will be posted but, there is 25% deduction in the final mark.
 After the second due date, the submission of the works will not be accepted unless accompanied by a valid excuse and some additional points might be deducted depending upon the circumstances.

 [**Submission instruction of your work**](#submission-instruction-of-your-work)